-If you are a college student looking to build credit, Capital One’s Journey Student Credit Card could be a good option.
-Most important, there is no annual fee and Capital One is willing to accept people with limited (or no) credit history.
+If you are a college student looking to build credit, the Journey® Student Rewards from Capital One® could be a good option.
+Most important, there is a $0 annual fee and Capital One is willing to accept people with Average/Fair/Limited (or no) credit history.
 Although your credit limit will start out very low, Capital One promises a review of the limit after a short five short months — and good behavior can be rewarded with a higher credit limit.
 Cash back rewards are a nice added bonus, making this a good first credit card choice.
-Just make sure you don’t borrow with this card — at 24.99%, the interest rate is high.
-The Journey Student Credit Card from Capital One is featured as one of our recommendations for best student credit cards of 2017.
+Just make sure you don’t borrow with this card — at 24.99% (Variable) APR, the interest rate is high.
+The Journey® Student Rewards from Capital One® is featured as one of our recommendations for best student credit cards of 2018.

 Capital One is one of the largest credit card issuers in the country.
-With Journey it has created a credit card specifically designed for students looking to build their credit score and have access to the convenience of paying by credit card.
+With Journey® Student Rewards from Capital One® it has created a credit card specifically designed for students looking to build their credit score and have access to the convenience of paying by credit card.

 Capital One created the concept of “low and grow.”
 That means you will receive a very low credit limit at first (that could be as low as $500).
 If you demonstrate good behavior, your credit limit will grow over time.
 Capital One promises a review after just five months.
 If you make your first five monthly payments on time, you will be rewarded with a higher credit limit quickly.

 The card also comes with a decent cash back rewards proposition.
-You will earn 1% cash back on all of your purchases.
-So long as you make your payments on time, you will get a bonus of 0.25%.
+You will earn 1% Cash Back on all purchases; 0.25% Cash Back bonus on the cash back you earn each month you pay on time.
 That means responsible cardholders will earn 1.25% cash back.
 In general, MagnifyMoney does not get excited about rewards for student cards.
 Because the limit is so small, the amount of cash back that you can earn will be limited.
 However, 1.25% cash back on all purchases is a nice added bonus for students.

 There are a few extra perks with this card.
 There is no foreign transaction fee, which is great for any student looking to study abroad or backpack across Europe.
 You will also be able to see your CreditWise credit score for free.
 CreditWise offers free access to your TransUnion VantageScore 3.0 credit score.
 Almost every credit card issuer now offers access to a free credit score (making the benefit less exciting).
 However, because the goal of a student card is to build your credit score, being able to watch it improve in real time is a nice benefit.
 We also like that, with CreditWise, you have access to interactive tools that let you see how your behavior will impact your score over time.